This is the War Stories Section of

 broadcasting industry, as told by the participants.
 Want to share yours with us?

-History in Real Life
+Real Life Meets History

 Sometimes we just read the news.
 Sometimes we made it!